iho77/site/publications.md

 2. [Development of Equine Gait Recognition Algorithm][equine_gate]
 3. [A Comparison of Feature Extraction Methods for the Classification of Dynamic Activities From Accelerometer Data][feature]
 4. [Creating a behavioural classification module for acceleration data: using a captive surrogate for difficult to observe species][surr]
 5. [A User-Adaptive Algorithm for Activity Recognition Based on K-Means Clustering, Local Outlier Factor, and Multivariate Gaussian Distribution][MGD] it looks like the problem they solve can be solved by thresholding magnitude value....But method is interesting if we want make clusterization "on board"...
+6. [A Feature Selection-Based Framework for Human Activity Recognition Using Wearable Multimodal Sensors][fs]

 ## Ballistocardiography